January 09 - January 10, 2020

 Led by renowned theater artist and director Teo Castellanos, Combat Hippies is an ensemble of Puerto Rican military veteran performing artists based in Miami, Florida.
 Formed during a creative writing workshop for veterans in 2015 which culminated with their inaugural theater piece “Conscience Under Fire”, they have since developed multiple evenings of spoken word and music, generative approaches to workshops designed toward healing, community engagement offerings and more.

 The company focuses on works about combatants as people of color, and shares experiences of veterans adjustments to life after war as well as that of civilians from war-torn countries.
 Their work also explores the search for meaning, purpose, and identity through enlisting in the military, as well as Puerto Rico’s cultural and military heritage.
-Their latest and most ambitious project AMAL will premiere during MDC Live Arts upcoming 2018/19 season and will tour nationally beginning in April 2019.
+Their latest and most ambitious project AMAL premiered during MDC Live Arts 2018/19 season and is currently touring nationally.
 The Combat Hippies are funded through generous support from the Knight Foundation, National Performance Network (NPN), New England Foundation for the Arts (NEFA), National Ensemble of Theaters (NET), and the MAP Fund.

 Find out more at http://www.thecombathippies.com/